mithschmid/Simple-audio-recording/README.md

-# test2repo
+# Simple audio recording

-Test of python script
+Test of basal python script in a jupyter notebook to record soundwaves as simple as possible.